dagargo/elektroid/README.md

 For Arch Linux, `sudo pacman -S base-devel autoconf libtool alsa-lib zlib libzip gtk3 libsndfile gettext libsamplerate pulseaudio json-glib` will install the build dependencies.

-To build a standalone Flatpak application, `flatpak-builder --user --install --force-clean flatpak/build flatpak/io.github.dagargo.Elektroid.yaml` and then you can use `flatpak run io.github.dagargo.Elektroid` (add `--cli` and extra arguments for the CLI utility).

 ### MIDI backend

 By default, Elektroid uses ALSA as the MIDI backend on Linux and RtMidi on other OSs.
 To use RtMidi on Linux, pass `RTMIDI=yes` to `./configure`.
 In this case, the RtMidi development package will be needed (`librtmidi-dev` on Debian).